-Specimen Collection and Handling Collect blood samples aseptically using approved venipuncture techniques by qualified personnel.
+Specimen Collection and Handling

+Collect blood samples aseptically using approved venipuncture techniques by qualified personnel.
 Allow blood samples to clot at room temperature prior to centrifugation.
 Aseptically transfer serum to a tightly closing sterile container for storage at 2 to 8°C. If testing is to be delayed longer than 5 days, the sample should be frozen at -20°C or colder.
 Thaw and mix samples well prior to use.

-Specimen, Controls and Calibrator Preparation Dilute each specimen, control and calibrator 1:101 as follows: label tubes and dispense 1mL of Sample Diluent into each labeled tube.
-Add 10 μL of specimen, control or calibrator to each appropriate tube containing the 1mL Sample Diluent and mix well by vortex mixing.
+Specimen, Controls and Calibrator Preparation

+Dilute each specimen, control and calibrator 1:101 as follows: label tubes and dispense 1mL of IgM Sample Diluent into each labeled tube.
+Add 10 μ L of specimen, control or calibrator to each appropriate tube containing the 1mL IgM Sample Diluent and mix well by vortex mixing.
+Wait 10 minutes during which time a fine precipitate will form in the tubes, sequestering IgG into an immune complex and preventing its interference in the IgM assay.
+The precipitate will not interfere with the assay.